 We are supported by BBO (Building Better Opportunities) to deliver opportunities at The Cart Shed Charity CIO for 2018 - 2019.

 BBO's funding will support projects in England that tackle poverty and promote social inclusion.
-BBO is funded by the European Social Fund and the National Lottery, through the Big Lottery Fund.
+This project is funded by the European Social Fund and The National Lottery Community Fund.
+Click here for the latest BBO prospectus.

-During your attendance on a taster course you will receive support from our trained staff to explore your goals and design a continuing programme to suit your needs.
+When on the BBO programme you will receive support from our trained staff to explore your goals and design a programme to suit your needs.
 This could include options such as:

 - Developing strategies for maintaining and improving your health and wellbeing.